joriemyers/Investment_HRI_Timer/README.md

 which load_xdf
 ```

 This should print the full path to the `load_xdf.m` file.
-If it prints nothing, the path in your `addpath` command is incorrect — double check the folder location in File Explorer.
+If it prints nothing, the path in your `addpath` command is incorrect, double check the folder location in File Explorer.

-#### Step 3 — Load your XDF file
+#### Step 3 - Load your XDF file

 Use the file browser to select your XDF file without needing to type the path manually: